 All significant activities and accomplishments for the current appraisal period shall be listed as specified in the Annual Faculty Appraisal and Development Program Form.

-Consulting service listed should be consulting as defined in the OSU policy on outside consulting.
+Outside professional activities listed should follow OSU Policy and Procedure 2-0111, “Procedures to Govern Overload Assignments, Outside Professional Activities, and Other Outside Activities of Faculty Members.”

 Documentation of activities in each assigned area should be provided.